GovAlta/adsp-monorepo/docs/platform/platform-sdk.md

 The generate output includes sub-project structure and initial files under `/apps` as well as deployment manifests under `.openshift/managed` and `.compose`.

 ## Initializing the SDK
-SDK capabilities are access via the `initializePlatform` function.
+SDK capabilities are access via either the `initializePlatform` or the `initializeService` function.
 It takes service metadata as inputs and returns an object with the initialized platform interfaces and utilities.

 ```typescript
   import { AdspId, initializePlatform } from '@abgov/adsp-service-sdk';